hyperfiddle/datomic-browser/README.md

 3. With [src/dev.cljc](./src/dev.cljc) as an example integration:
 	- Server
 		1. add the `wrap-electric-websocket` middleware to your ring middleware stack.
-		2. compare and adapt your jetty websocket configuration with the example config[^1].
+		2. compare and adapt your jetty websocket configuration with the example config.
 	- Client
 		1. copy over and adapt `(defn ^:dev/after-load -main [] ...)` and `(defn ^:dev/before-load stop! []...)` into your ClojureScript app `main` entrypoint.
 		2. Look at [shadow-cljs.edn](./shadow-cljs.edn) > `:demo`, adapt you dev build accordingly.
 Ensure your build lists `:build-hooks [(hyperfiddle.electric.shadow-cljs.hooks3/reload-clj)]` and the `main` you’ve copied over will be called.